UMAprotocol/UMIPs/UMIPs/omnibus-1.md

 # Motivation

 Adding a collection of popular and liquid ERC20 tokens as collateral types will allow for a variety of contract deployments.
-These could be used with ERC20/USD price identifiers that are also being proposed to create yield dollars or covered calls collateralized by each of these tokens, among many other use cases.
+These could be used with ERC20/USD price identifiers that are also being proposed to create yield dollars, covered calls or KPI options, synthetics backed by newly approved stablecoins, and many other use cases.

-Proactively approving these collateral types and price feeds will make it easier for development teams and protocol treasuries to create new products using these ERC20 tokens.
+Proactively approving these collateral types and price feeds will make it easier for development teams and protocol treasuries to create new products with UMA.

 # Proposed Collateral Currencies
-Note : The final fee for all ERC20 tokens will be ~$400 at time of writing
+Note: The final fee for all ERC20 tokens will be ~$400 at time of writing

 ## USDT (Tether)